Committing to ACT

 Progress

-• Our Supplier Diversity program continued to make strides in becoming an industry leader.
+• Our Supplier Diversity program continues to make strides in becoming an industry leader.
 To expand our reach and elevate this business imperative, we created the role of global purchasing director for sustainability, supplier diversity and ESG.
-In 2021, we surpassed our target and achieved approximately $220 million globally in diverse supplier spend while retaining 81% of our diverse suppliers and contributing approximately $9 million in EBIT to our bottom line.
+In 2022, we surpassed our target and achieved approximately $275 million globally in diverse supplier spend.

 Talent